-A sizable dialog box appears (Figure 14.2) with the following tabs: Files, Display, Open and Save, Plot and Publish, System, User Preferences, Drafting, 3D Modeling, Selection, and Profiles.
-With the exception of 3D Modeling (to be covered in another book), all the significant features of each tab are introduced, although with limited discussion in the case of several tabs.
+A sizable dialog box appears, as seen in Figure 14.2, with the following tabs: Files, Display, Open and Save, Plot and Publish, System, User Preferences, Drafting, 3D Modeling, Selection, and Profiles.
+With the exception of 3D Modeling, all the significant features of each tab are introduced, although with limited discussion in the case of several tabs.
 Click the very first tab (Files) and let us begin.